-Platelet Rich Plasma (PRP) is a new & natural procedure that uses your body’s own plasma to stimulate the hair follicles and encouraging new hair regrowth, and hence the reduction of balding.
-The PRP Hair Loss Treatment involves creating micro needling wounds in the scalp treatment area with the needling device.
-The Platelet Rich Plasma contains concentrated amounts of growth factors is then injected into the scalp.
-As the skin begins its wound healing process these growth factors are present in the follicular bulge area, where stem cells are found.
+Platelet Rich Plasma (PRP) is a natural procedure that uses your body’s own plasma to stimulate the hair follicles which then encourages new hair regrowth, and reduces the process of thinning hair.
+A small blood sample is taken from the patient, and this blood is then placed in our centrifuge.
+When centrifugation is complete, the patient's plasma will be separated from the red blood cells.
+The PRP that contains concentrated amounts of growth factors is extracted from the blood sample and injected into the patient's scalp where the hair is thinning.
+As the skin begins its wound-healing process, these growth factors are present in the follicular bulge area where stem cells are found.
 This activates the proliferative phase of the hair cycle, resulting in new, denser and healthier hair growth.
-A small blood sample is taken from the patient and this blood is then placed in our centrifuge, when centrifugation is complete, the patient's plasma will be separated from the red blood cells.
-The plasma rich platelets are extracted from the blood sample and are then reinjected into the patient's scalp.

 Am I a good candidate?

 Patient selection is critical for success.
 Some patients are not candidates for this treatment if they have advanced AGA (Norwood V-VII or Ludwig III).
 This includes patients with traumatic alopecia and autoimmune alopecia, as they may have insufficient adnexal normal tissue to mount an adequate response.